 If your Black Friday offer is attractive, you will definitely finish the day with a high order count.
 But a good Black Friday strategy is like a gift that keeps on giving – it can bring customers back for more shopping before the holiday season ends.

 How?
 It’s really simple.
 Set up a short promotion that will start after Black Friday – say mid-December.
 It can be anything: you can mark down select items, offer a percentage off your entire store, or add gifts to purchases over a certain dollar amount.
-Create coupons that can be used to claim the offer and add them to every Black Friday purchase.
 Most importantly, use your social channels to let people know about the special promo!

 Try NapoleonCat free for 14 days.
 No credit card required.